forfudan/MojoMiji/src/docs/move/common.md

 Some people indeed proposes optional, alternative syntax for code blocks in Mojo.
 You may find these discussions of interest: [Issue #284](https://github.com/modular/modular/issues/284) and [Issue #2929](https://github.com/modular/modular/issues/2929).

+I also wish that Mojo could support an optional block ending keyword to make auto-formatting more convenient.
+I will discuss this [in this page](../misc/wishes).

 :::

 ### Indentation